Cray-HPE/docs-csm/operations/system_management_health/Configure_Prometheus_Email_Alert_Notifications.md

 1. Validate the configuration changes.

+    1. View the current configuration.

         ```bash
         ncn# kubectl exec alertmanager-cray-sysmgmt-health-promet-alertmanager-0 \
                 -n sysmgmt-health -c alertmanager -- cat /etc/alertmanager/config/alertmanager.yaml
         ```

-    Check the logs for any errors if the configuration does not look accurate.
+    1. Check the logs for any errors if the configuration does not look accurate.

         ```bash
         ncn# kubectl logs -f -n sysmgmt-health pod/alertmanager-cray-sysmgmt-health-promet-alertmanager-0 alertmanager
         ```

 An email notification will be sent once either of the alerts set in this procedure is `FIRING` in Prometheus.
 See `https://prometheus.SYSTEM-NAME.SITE-DOMAIN/alerts` for more information.